 We know you’re a good writer.
 But are you pushing yourself out of your comfort zone?
 Is it time to start submitting your work?
 Or is your writing asking you to go back to beginner's mind?
 Find out using this unique, sensitive, and detailed assessment tool we created for our members.

-An annual membership works out to $7/month (a savings of $12/year)
+An annual membership works out to $9/month (a savings of $12/year)

-If you pay monthly for one year, your membership will be $96/year
+If you pay monthly for one year, your membership will be $120/year

 Terms & Conditions:

 Memberships to Centered are non-refundable.
-You may choose either a monthly or annual commitment.
-You may cancel anytime before your next payment is due.
+You may choose either a monthly or annual payment, with a minimum commitment of one year.
+You may cancel anytime before your next annual payment is due.
 If you choose to cancel, you will continue to have access until the end of your subscription period, after which it will expire.

 We will send notice one week before your membership expires.
 If you do not cancel your membership, it will be automatically renewed.